Procedure over Multiple Appointments

 Once all procedures in the group have been set complete or remaining treatment planned procedure are ungrouped, the claim status will be changed to Waiting to Send.
 The claim status cannot be changed if any procedure status is Complete (In Process).
 See Edit Claim: Claim Status.

 For crowns, bridges, dentures, partials, etc, there is usually a prep or impression appointment and then a seat or deliver appointment.
 The fee is either charged at the first appointment or the last appointment.
-Decide which method to use before setting up your procedure codes in the Procedure Codes.
+Decide which method to use before setting up the procedure codes in the Procedure Codes.

-A more effective way to ensure the practice collects the money for the procedure.
+Fee due at first appointment: This method is a more effective way to ensure the practice collects the money for the procedure.
 The responsibility falls on the patient to follow up and make sure the crown gets seated, etc. The patient is charged whether or not they return.

-This method tends to more closely follow most insurance company policies.
+Fee due at the second or last appointment: This method tends to more closely follow most insurance company policies.
 If the patient does not return for their second appointment, follow up and charge the patient for the lab fee they incurred.